 3.3.
-3.3.
-Estimated impact on revenue - X Proposal/init iative has no o financia al impact of on revenue. 🗆 Proposal/initi iative has th ne followi ng financ ial impact: - □ on own resources - □ on miscellaneous revenue EUR millio on (to 3 decin nal places) Appropriation Impact of the proposal/initiative 28 Budget revenue lir ne: s available for the ongoing budget exercise Year N Year N +1 Year N+2 Year N+3 in order to insert as many columns as nec in order to reflect the duration o impact (see point 1.6) Article For mis scellaneous assi gned revenue, specify the budget exp enditure line (s) affected.
-Specify the method for calculating the impact on revenue. •••
+Estimated impact on revenue

+- X Proposal/initiative has no financial impact on revenue. - □ Proposal/initiative has the following financial impact: - \Box on own resources -  on miscellaneous revenue

+Appropriation s available for Impact of the proposal/initiative 29 Budget revenue line: the ongoing budget exercise Year N Year N+1 Year N+2 Year N+3 in order to many columns reflect the dura pact (see point ation of the Article

+For miscellaneous assigned revenue, specify the budget expenditure line(s) affected.

+Specify the method for calculating the impact on revenue.